 Feeds

-Each of your searchable type must have a separate feed in XML or CSV format.
+Each of your searchable type must have a separate feed in XML, JSON or CSV format.
 Before you start implementing the feeds, establish what data you will index and figure out the structure.
 Read the Data layout docs for guidelines.

 Data layout